nrfconnect/sdk-nrf/applications/nrf_desktop/doc/buttons_sim.rst

 Use the |button_sim| to generate the sequence of simulated key presses.
 The time between subsequent key presses is defined as a module configuration option.
-Generating keys can be started and stopped by pressing the predefined button.
+To start or stop generating key presses, press the predefined button.

 Module events
 *************